Every Voice: Public Campaign

 Public Campaign was a non-profit, non-partisan organization that aims to reduce the role of special interest money in American politics.
 Public Campaign worked to bring publicly funded elections to local, state, and federal elections.

 Based in Washington, DC, Public Campaign was founded in 1997.
 As of 2015, seven states and two cities had some form of publicly funded elections.

 Public Campaign, an organization whose board of directors consisted of eight individuals, published several reports about the role of money in the political process, including the Color of Money report, that detailed that a majority of campaign contributions to presidential candidates are from upper class white neighborhoods.

 In December 2011, Public Campaign published a report detailing the tax avoidance and lobbying efforts conducted by 30 very large American corporations between 2008 and 2010.
 The report states that of the 30 companies, 29 paid no taxes and received tax rebates totaling $10.6 billion, while spending $475.6 million on lobbying (or $400,000 per day, including weekends) and $22 million on federal campaigns, while in some cases increasing executive compensation ($706 million altogether in 2010) and laying off tens of thousands of workers.

 Public Campaign was a 501(c)(3) organization which paid no taxes and received tax-deductible contributions.
 Unlike a 501(c)(4) — contributions to which are not tax deductible — as a 501(c)(3) "it may not attempt to influence legislation as a substantial part of its activities."

+Friends of Democracy

+Friends of Democracy PAC, a political action committee and super PAC, was formed in 2012 by Jonathan Soros.
+It had an office in Washington, D.C., and three staff members.
+The group's stated goal was campaign finance reform and reducing the influence of large donors.
+In the 2012 congressional elections, it spent more than $1.7 million supporting eight candidates, seven of whom won their elections.
+It had a particular focus on campaign reform in New York State, and also sought to endorse Republicans who pledged to support campaign finance reform, those who Soros compared to John McCain.